electronstudio/raylib-python-cffi/docs-src/raylib.rst

         EndDrawing()
     CloseWindow()

-If you want to be more portable you can prefix the functions like this:
+If you want to be more portable (i.e. same code will work with dynamic bindings) you can prefix the functions like this:

 .. code-block::